BrianHdz/passwordGenerator/README.md

 Complexity
 -------------------------------------------
 First - Select how many characters on the slider
-Next - Answer the promts for password criteria
+Next - Answer the prompts for password criteria
 THEN - A password is generated
 COPY - Click the copy button to apply to you clipboard